hamk-uas/datacube-storage-lab/README.md

 ### CSC Puhti

-On CSC Puhti, the present repository should be cloned to `/users/<USERNAME>/datacube-storage-lab` with your CSC username in place of the placeholder `<USERNAME>`.
+For running on CSC Puhti, this document assumes that the present repository is cloned to `/users/<USERNAME>/datacube-storage-lab` with your CSC username in place of the placeholder `<USERNAME>`, and that the Allas storage service is available to your project.
+If you clone the repository another to location, modify the paths given here accordingly.

 Load the module dependencies and create a Python venv with a few upgraded packages: